n/a

 Structure of the GMAT Quantitative Section

-The GMAT quantitative section comprises two types of questions: problem-solving and data sufficiency.
+The GMAT quantitative reasoning section comprises two types of questions: problem-solving and data sufficiency.
 Problem-solving questions require you to solve mathematical problems using concepts such as algebra, geometry, arithmetic, and probability.
 Data sufficiency questions test your ability to analyze a problem systematically and determine whether there is enough information provided to solve it.

 Each type of question has its own format.
 Problem-solving questions of GMAT syllabus are straightforward multiple-choice questions with five answer choices.
 Data sufficiency questions present a problem followed by two statements labelled (1) and (2).
 You must decide whether each statement alone or both together provides sufficient information to answer the question.